Pixel code

 FAQs

-An operating system is software that manages computer hardware and provides services for computer programs.
-It acts as an intermediary between users and the hardware, ensuring efficient resource utilization and enabling users to run applications.
+A: operating system (OS) is system software that manages computer hardware and software resources and provides common services for computer programs.

 Read Also